dombrock-archive/receiver_zero/exe/README.md

 ## EXE (created with py2exe) provided for easy demoing

+**THIS BUILD DOES NTO INCLUDE THE LASTEST CHANGES BUT THEY DO NOT EFFECT OPERATION**

 ```whitelist.txt```&```config.txt```&```welcome_message.txt``` must all be in the same folder as the exe or it will not work

 To make a new exe you must have pyinstaller: